3.3 What does reuse mean?

 - Non-commercial – people are free to reuse the content, as long as it is not for commercial purposes.
 So they can’t take OpenLearn material, repackage it and sell it, for example.

-- Share Alike – anyone taking your material and adapting it must share it under a similar licence.
+- Share Alike – anyone taking this material and adapting it must share it under a similar licence.

 These are actually fairly easy conditions to meet for most cases, and the key to the Creative Commons licence is that it assumes reuse as the default.
 So the user (or reuser) needn’t ask for permission to reuse the content if they meet these conditions.
 This doesn’t mean, however, that other forms of reuse are prohibited, just that they do need explicit permission.

-In The Case for Free Use: Reasons Not to Use a Creative Commons – NC License (2005), Erik Moller argues that the NC licence is ‘harmful’, while Alma Hales and Andy Lane set out the reasons why the OU adopted the Creative Commons licence in Creative Commons and The Open University.
+In The Case for Free Use: Reasons Not to Use a Creative Commons – NC License (2005), Erik Moller argues that the NC licence is ‘harmful’, while Alma Hales and Andy Lane set out the reasons why the OU adopted the Creative Commons licence in Creative Commons and The Open University (clicking this link should download a document to your device).

 Activity 9: Choosing a licence